lyokha/nginx-haskell-module/README.md

 This service will catch *ThreadKilled* along with other exceptions because all exceptions match *SomeException*, and re-iterate the loop by calling *go*.
-When nginx worker calls *cancel*, the *ThreadKilled* exception will be caught, the loop will re-iterate, and the worker will never end.
+When the nginx worker calls *cancelWith* with *ThreadKilled*, the *ThreadKilled* exception will be caught, the loop will re-iterate, and the worker will never end.
 We could treat *ThreadKilled* specially...

 ```haskell
 serviceWithALoop _ = const go